 Ms. Kitchens has served as a mediator, arbitrator, and court-appointed Guardian Ad Litem.
 She is a frequent speaker for continuing legal education seminars.
 She was an Adjunct Faculty member for Emory University School of Law 1996-2000.
 She was the National President of the Federal Bar Association 2003-04.
 She authored the book, A Federal Sector Guide to the Uniformed Services Employment and Reemployment Rights Act (USERRA) and Veterans Employment Opportunity Act (VEOA), Dewey Publications, 2012.

-She has also authored a number of professional articles, including Alternative Dispute Resolution in Federal Court, Federal Civil Practice, April 22, 1999; Developing/Protecting the Record for Appeal, Federal Appellate Practice, May 31, 1996; Attorneys’ Fees Petitions under Fee Shifting Statutes, Federal Practice and Procedure, April 28, 1995; ERISA & the Moench Presumption May 2, 2013; Alternative Dispute Resolution in the Federal Sector, April 15, 2014; Cutting Edge Cases in Federal Employment Law Litigation: A View from the Bench & Bar September 5, 2014, (co-authored with Katherine Gonzalez Valentin); Ethics, Professionalism & Whistleblowing, November 1, 2016 (co-authored with Stuart A. Miller).
+She has also authored a number of professional articles, including Alternative Dispute Resolution in Federal Court, Federal Civil Practice, April 22, 1999; Developing/Protecting the Record for Appeal, Federal Appellate Practice, May 31, 1996; Attorneys’ Fees Petitions under Fee Shifting Statutes, Federal Practice and Procedure, April 28, 1995; ERISA & the Moench Presumption May 2, 2013; Alternative Dispute Resolution in the Federal Sector, April 15, 2014; Cutting Edge Cases in Federal Employment Law Litigation: A View from the Bench & Bar September 5, 2014, (co-authored with Katherine Gonzalez Valentin).

 Ms. Kitchens is listed in the Martindale-Hubbell Bar Directory of Pre-Eminent Lawyers, International Who’s Who of Professionals, and Who’s Who of American Women.